Cultural depictions of Stephen, King of England

 King Stephen of England (c.
 1092/6 – 25 October 1154) was a grandson of William the Conqueror, and has been depicted in various cultural works.
 He was King of England from 1135 to his death, and also the Count of Boulogne jure uxoris.
-His reign was marked by civil war with his cousin and rival the Empress Matilda, in a period called the Anarchy which has been dramatized by Beth Flintoff in her play Matilda the Empress, first performed in November 2017 at St James's Church, Reading.
+His reign was marked by a civil war with his cousin and rival the Empress Matilda, in a period called the Anarchy which has been dramatized by Beth Flintoff in her play Matilda the Empress, first performed in November 2017 at St James's Church, Reading.
 Stephen was succeeded by Matilda's son, Henry II, the first of the Angevin kings.